khernon1/challenges/README.md

 # challenges

-I completed the first two challenges on this repo for ease of viewing, with the specifics below.
+I completed the first two challenges on the same repo for ease of viewing, with the specifics below.

 ## Counting Vitae